Favorite Hidden Gems in Raleigh, N.C.

 Sassafras All Children’s Playground—the largest in the City of Raleigh park system—is a gem that’s accessible to all children including those with special needs.
 Located at Laurel Hills Park, the playground includes an elaborate wooden play structure of tunnels, bridges, towers, swings and rings built over soft sand.
 There’s also a 50-foot-long zipline, a basketball hoop and therapeutic, independent play elements to help build body strength.

-Green and glamourous, the ZEN Succulent is where you’ll find unique gifts for those with a true green thumb.
+Green and glamorous, the ZEN Succulent is where you’ll find unique gifts for those with a true green thumb.
 The neighborhood plant shop has recently taken root in downtown Raleigh but has specialized in unique greenery and handcrafted gifts since 2012.
 Drop by not just for the shopping, but also the workshopping where you can learn how to build modern terrariums and walk away with a creation of your very own.
-Local tip: For the very best deals, visit on the first Fri. of the month.

 Although it’s been voted one of the top gift shops in the Raleigh area, the Green Monkey is more commonly known as one of the best neighborhood bars in Raleigh.
 The fact that they sell craft beer and wine shouldn’t deter you from making a stop to browse their curated selection of souvenirs, quirky cards and unique gifts created by small makers from across the city, state and country.
 This hidden gem is a welcoming safe space chock full of goodies that keep customers coming back for more.